Discover Nature through Art

-Outdoor enthusiasts and art lovers will once again have the opportunity to come together in support of two wonderful causes.
-The Marine Discovery Center and the Artists’ Workshop are pleased to host the 9th Annual New Smyrna Beach Plein Air Paint Out October 17-21, 2023.
+In 2020 outdoor enthusiasts and art lovers will once again have the opportunity to come together in support of two wonderful causes.
+The Marine Discovery Center and the Artists’ Workshop are pleased to host the 10th Annual New Smyrna Beach Plein Air Paint Out October 17-21, 2023.
 During this celebration of art and the outdoors, several professionally-acclaimed plein air artists will paint outside from dawn through evening at locations in New Smyrna Beach and nearby areas.
 The public is invited to watch the artists at work, view their recently completed paintings in the Artists’ Workshop gallery, and attend free daily painting demonstrations.
-Special events include a Collector’s Champagne Reception and Plein Air Grand Finale.
-View the full schedule here.

 The 2020 Plein Air Paint Out will continue the legacy of fund-raising to enhance our environmental education and art programs and to further the goals of both the Marine Discovery Center and the Artists’ Workshop of conservation and stewardship of the Indian River Lagoon and art appreciation to our youth, community and visitors.

 How Can You Be Involved?

 This exciting event allows you to get involved in a variety of activities.
 First, we urge you to interact with the painters; they love the attention!
-Attend the Quick Draw event, the evening paint outs, and the artist painting demonstrations.
-Become a patron and attend the Collector’s Champagne Reception and the Plein Air Grand Finale.
-Click here to register for the Quick Draw or purchase tickets for the Grand Finale.
+Attend a variety of events, demonstrations, a grand finale, and more.
+Become a patron or sponsor and pledge your love for our community, marine science, and the arts.

 But most of all become a collector.
 There is no better way to support the artists and New Smyrna Beach than to buy paintings.
 While the artwork represents a mix of subject matter and styles, all paintings offer a true sense of place and your own meaningful remembrance of our beautiful surroundings.